Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `cluster_cache_strategy` (String) The strategy to use for the cluster cache.
 If set, the plugin will share cache with nodes configured with the same strategy backend.
 Currentlly only introspection cache is shared.
 Default: "off"; must be one of ["off", "redis"]
 - `consumer_by` (List of String) Consumer fields used for mapping: - `id`: try to find the matching Consumer by `id` - `username`: try to find the matching Consumer by `username` - `custom_id`: try to find the matching Consumer by `custom_id`.
 Default: ["custom_id","username"]
 - `consumer_claim` (List of String) The claim used for consumer mapping.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
+- `consumer_groups_claim` (List of String) The claim used for consumer groups mapping.
+If multiple values are set, it means the claim is inside a nested object of the token payload.
+- `consumer_groups_optional` (Boolean) Do not terminate the request if consumer groups mapping fails.
+Default: false
 - `consumer_optional` (Boolean) Do not terminate the request if consumer mapping fails.
 Default: false
 - `credential_claim` (List of String) The claim used to derive virtual credentials (e.g. to be consumed by the rate-limiting plugin), in case the consumer mapping is not used.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 Default: ["sub"]
 - `disable_session` (List of String) Disable issuing the session cookie with the specified grants.